AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 parameters or global variables.
 As a consequence, SPARK forbids functions with :ada:`out` or :ada:`in out` parameters in addition to functions modifying a global variable.
-Function ``F`` below is illegal in SPARK. while Function ``Incr`` might be legal if it doesn't modify any global variables and function ``Incr_And_Log`` might be illegal if it modifies global variables to perform logging.
+Function ``F`` below is illegal in SPARK, while Function ``Incr`` might be legal if it doesn't modify any global variables and function ``Incr_And_Log`` might be illegal if it modifies global variables to perform logging.